michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 ### A 9 Stage Pipeline

+The following diagram and accompanying description outlines our nine-stage pipeline for creating large training datasets of 3D buildings from sparse imagery for use in DL-based work.

 <br>

 ![](images/process_2.png)

 <br>

-The following outlines our nine-stage pipeline to create large training datasets of 3D buildings from sparse imagery for use in DL-based work.

 #### A) Image Search
 1. Image Search:   Online search for images of building to be used in reconstruction.
 [Archi_Base](https://github.com/michaelhasey/Archi_Base) can be used to expedite this process.